Eelpout Festival 2012

 "Faw-kinn-ae do we need a new time keeper?"

-After what seemed like an hour at the dentist, I heard someone say "TEN".
+After what seemed like a week at the dentist, I heard someone say "TEN".
 Faw-kinn-ae, I checked for blood but there was none.

-My new clamping buddy and I looked like we had been peeling onions and reading romantic English poetry for a week... but Faw-kinn-ae we did it!
+My new clamping buddy and I looked like we had been peeling onions and squirting onion juice in our eyes... but Faw-kinn-ae we did it!
 We clamped at the Eelpout Festival.

 Thanks Camp Never Rest.